ParaToolsInc/ParaToolsPro/docs/GCP/blueprint.md

 ---
-title: SLURM Scheduler Cluster Blueprint for GCP
+title: Slurm Cluster Blueprint for GCP
-description: Example blueprint for deploying ParaTools Pro for E4S™ on GCP with the Google Cloud Cluster Toolkit
+description: Example blueprint for deploying ParaTools Pro for E4S™ on GCP with the Cluster Toolkit
 canonical_url: https://docs.paratoolspro.com/GCP/blueprint/
 image: assets/images/gcluster/e4s_spack_find_thumb.jpg
 twitter_card: summary_large_image
 ---

-# SLURM Scheduler Cluster Blueprint for GCP
+# Slurm Cluster Blueprint for GCP

 ## General Info

-Below is an example [Google Cloud Cluster Toolkit][2] blueprint for using ParaTools Pro for E4S™.
-Once you have access to ParaTools Pro for E4S™ through the GCP marketplace, we recommend following the ["Deploy an HPC cluster with Slurm" quickstart][1] from the [Google Cloud Cluster Toolkit][2] project to get started if you are new to GCP and/or the Cluster Toolkit.
-The ParaTools Pro for E4S™ blueprint provided below can be copied with some small modifications and used for the tutorial or in production.
+This page provides an example [Cluster Toolkit][2] blueprint for use with ParaTools Pro for E4S™.
+Once you have subscribed to [ParaTools Pro for E4S™ on the GCP Marketplace][marketplace], we recommend working through the ["Deploy an HPC cluster with Slurm" quickstart][1] from the [Cluster Toolkit][2] project if you are new to GCP or to the Cluster Toolkit.
+The blueprint below can be copied with small modifications and used either for the tutorial or in production.

-Areas of the blueprint that require your attention and that may need to be changed are highlighted and have expandable annotations offering further guidance.
+Areas of the blueprint that require your attention, and that may need to be changed, are highlighted and have expandable annotations offering further guidance.

 ## ParaTools Pro for E4S™ Slurm Cluster Blueprint Example
 ``` { .yaml .annotate title="e4s-25.11-cluster-slurm-gcp-v6.yaml" linenums="1" hl_lines="20 25 37 49 51-54 74-76 90-111" }